-In 1986 it was transformed into the Warsaw Theological Seminary.
-With the collapse of the political system of the People's Republic of Poland, individual United Evangelical Church confessions decided to become independent.
-As a result, in 1987 the unification and establishment of four new churches, including the Pentecostal Church, was dissolved.
+In 1986 the Bible School was transformed into the Warsaw Theological Seminary.
+With the collapse of the political system, individual denominations of the United Evangelical Church decided to become independent.
+As a result, in 1987, the unification and establishment of four new churches, including the Pentecostal Church, was completed.
 The Theological Seminary in Warsaw passed under the administration of the same Church.

 5. Undergraduate Studies

-In 1997 it became a fully accredited bachelor’s degree school.
-In 2012 the Seminary changed its name to the College of Theology and Social Sciences.
-Further development of the college is connected with organizing new forms of education.
-In addition to the two existing full-time programes (bachelor's and graduate), in 2000 a mode of extramural studies was introduced, also based on various programes.
+In 1997 it became a fully accredited undergraduate school.
+In 2012 the Seminary changed its name to College of Theology and Social Sciences.
+Further development of the college is connected with organizing new forms of education, including bachelor's degrees in different majors, extramural studies and multiple open-education courses.